ClamAV: Effectiveness

-ClamAV was tested against other antivirus products on Shadowserver.
-In 2011, Shadowserver tested over 25 million samples against ClamAV and numerous other antivirus products.
-Out of the 25 million samples tested, ClamAV scored 76.60% ranking 12 out of 19, a higher rating than some much more established competitors.

 In the 2008 AV-TEST comparison of antivirus tools, ClamAV scored poorly in on-demand detection, avoiding false positives, and rootkit detection.

 In a Shadowserver six-month test between June and December 2011, ClamAV detected over 75.45% of all viruses tested, putting it in fifth place behind AhnLab, Avira, BitDefender and Avast.
 AhnLab, the top antivirus, detected 80.28%.

-In 2022 Splunk conducted an efficacy study involving ~400,000 malware samples sourced from MalwareBazaar.
-The study concluded ClamAV is 59.94% effective overall at detecting commodity malware.
+In 2022 Splunk conducted an efficacy study involving 416,561 malware samples sourced from MalwareBazaar, bucketed as follows: 106135 Banking Trojans (trojans targeted towards stealing financial information); 26875 Botnets (malware for making the victim a part of a botnet); 190371 Information Stealers (programs designed to steal client information.
+E.g. Keyloggers); 52422 Loaders (program that loads one or more other malicious programs – that is, a stager that fetches harmful things directly into memory); 1321 Miners (crypto currency miners); 30251 RATs (Remote access tools.
+E.g. Backdoors); and 8273 Trojans (a generic multipurpose malware that harms the user in different ways – generally disguises itself and delivered by tricking the user).
+Splunk's study concluded ClamAV was 59.94% effective overall at detecting commodity malware – being able to detect 249,696/416,561 samples.

+In that same study, ClamAV performed relatively well at detecting certain types of malware in certain types of files (E.g. DOCX files, DIL files, ELF files, DOC files and EXE files), but was less effective in detecting malware in JAR files, JS files, VBS files, Z files, RAR files, and XLSB files.
+In addition, ClamAV performed well in detecting a few top level categories of malware like Trojans & Botnets but performed poorly on other malware types like Crypto Miners, RATs and Info Stealers.

 Unofficial databases

-The ClamAV engine can be reliably used to detect several kinds of files.
+The ClamAV engine can be reliably used to detect several kinds of malicious files.
 In particular, some phishing emails can be detected using antivirus techniques.
 However, false positive rates are inherently higher than those of traditional malware detection.

 There are several unofficial databases for ClamAV: